Marwan7042/Tic-Tac-Toe/README.md

-About this project

-The AI was implemented from scratch using the Minimax algorithm, a recursive backtracking approach that:

-Simulates all possible future moves

-Assumes the opponent plays optimally

-Always chooses the move that leads to a win or at worst, a draw

-In other words:

-If you're not perfect, you lose.
+🧠 Tic Tac Toe AI
+Video Demo: Coming soon (optional, insert YouTube link if available)

+Description
+This project is an AI-powered implementation of the classic game Tic Tac Toe, developed in Python.
+The focus isn't just on making the game playable — it's about making the AI unbeatable.

+Here’s what that means for you:

+❌ You cannot win.
+🤝 If you play optimally, you'll force a tie.
-If you are perfect, you draw.
+✅ If you slip up even once, you lose.

-Winning is impossible.
+How It Works
+Initial State:
+The board starts as a 3x3 grid of empty spaces.
+X always plays first.

+Player Logic:
+The program alternates between X and O, determining the current player based on the number of remaining moves.

+Valid Actions:
+The AI generates a list of all valid positions on the board.

+Minimax Algorithm:

+Recursively simulates every possible future move.

+Maximizes the score if it’s the AI’s turn, and minimizes it if it’s the opponent’s.

+Prunes decisions that lead to worse outcomes.

+Always selects the best move.

+Game Over:
+The game ends when a player wins or all cells are filled (draw).
+The result is printed clearly.

-🛠️ My Role
+My Role

-This project was part of the CS50 AI course by Harvard.
-I was responsible for implementing the full game logic, including:
+This project was developed as part of CS50’s Introduction to Artificial Intelligence with Python, specifically for the “Tic Tac Toe” unit.

+I implemented the full logic, including:

+Turn handling

-Board state management
+Game state management

-Turn-based logic

-Win/tie/loss detection
+Win/draw detection

-The full Minimax algorithm with optimal move selection
+Optimal move selection via Minimax

+Helper functions for simulation and scoring

-All logic was written in pure Python, without any third-party libraries.
+All code is written in pure Python with no external libraries.

+Results
+The AI never loses.
+Here’s what happens based on how you play:

+Your Strategy	Result
+Random/Imperfect	❌ You lose
+Perfect Play	🤝 Tie
+Try to Trick AI	❌ Still lose

-🧪 How to Play
+How to play.

 first, open up your terminal window.

 then, run 'python3 -r requirements.txt', and finally run 'python3 runner.py'

 that will open the GUI, then try to win.

-🔁 Outcome Possibilities

-Your Playstyle	Result

-Random	You lose

-Strategic	You lose

-Perfect	Draw
-Cheating	Still not winning 😎